coherentism-in-epistemology

 d.
 For Necessity: The Need for Meta-Beliefs

 Inoltre, this argument does not clearly support coherentism.
 Invece, it seems to support infinitism.
-Plus, the demand that it makes is a demand for linear justification: my computer belief relies for its justification on my having a second justified belief; in turn, this second justified belief relies for its justification on my having some third justified belief.
+Plus, the demand that it makes is a demand for linear justification: my computer belief relies for its justification on my having a second justified belief; a sua volta, this second justified belief relies for its justification on my having some third justified belief.
 These dependency relations are asymmetric one-way relations, the hallmark of linear justification, not coherence justification.

 5. Arguments Against Coherentism